Jun 9, 2026

 This demonstration omits several production requirements: Authentication: No user authentication is implemented

-Adding these features would be important next steps for enterprise deployment.
+Adding these features would be the next step for enterprise deployment.

 The resulting agent demonstrates real-time streaming of search operations, multi-step AI reasoning with tool use, clean separation of search logic and presentation, and serverless deployment ready for scaling.
 The architecture shows how modern AI SDKs can simplify complex multi-step agent workflows while maintaining performance and user experience quality.